 An alternative to viewing the wildlife is to enjoy the half-day canoe trips that are conducted within the park.
 This is a relaxing and enjoyable time spent on the banks of the Zambezi river watching the birdlife and taking in the beauty of the Zambezi waterway.

-National Parks Accommodation
+Zambezi National Park Accommodation

-There is also a private game lodge in the Park from which you can see the spray of the falls.
+There is a private game lodge in the Park from which you can see the spray of the falls.